Frequently Asked Questions

 Yes, all freshmen Honors students must live in the Honors Residential College located in Zura Hall.
 Students who enter the Weber Honors College as sophomores, juniors, or transfer students are not required to live in Zura Hall.

 All out-of-area Weber Honors College freshmen are required to live on campus for two years as part of the SDSU Sophomore Success Program.
 To learn more about the SDSU Sophomore Success program, click here.
 Local area Weber Honors College freshmen are not required to live on campus their second year but those who want to can opt to live on campus on a space available basis.

 You can change your major once you start the Fall semester.
 Advisors are available for each individual major and are listed at http://arweb.sdsu.edu/es/advising/directory/index.html These advisors will answer questions regarding prerequisites, major classes, career opportunities and graduate studies in your major field.

-In order to graduate from the Weber Honors College, Honors students must complete the Honors Minor in Interdisciplinary Studies, study abroad, complete an approved high impact practice (HIP), achieve a cumulative 3.2 GPA at the time of applying for graduation, and participate in Honors sponsored meetings and events.
+In order to graduate from the Weber Honors College, Honors students must complete the Honors Minor in Interdisciplinary Studies, study abroad, complete an approved high impact practice (HIP), and achieve a cumulative 3.2 GPA at the time of applying for graduation.

 Absolutely!
 The Weber Honors College values both diversity and engagement.
 Our College is intentionally organized in a way that invites students to participate fully in the variety of opportunities offered within the campus and local community.